Is there a 2020 Festival?

 Yes, there will be forward parking for those guests with a Blue Badge and these will not require a car pass.

-Whilst the management will make every effort to ensure the site is as accessible as possible, it is an entirely outdoor event which is held on grassland which may be uneven in places.
+Whilst the management will make every effort to ensure the site is as accessible as possible and are working with Attitude is Everything to acheve this, it is an entirely outdoor event which is held on grassland which may be uneven in places.
 There will be accessible toilets onsite.

-No. We are so sorry (as we love our dogs too) but we are unable to accommodate dogs at Dixie Fields.
+No. We are so sorry (as we love our dogs too) but we are unable to accommodate dogs at Tennessee Fields.
 The only exception to this rule is assistance dogs.

-We will have fully registered SIA security staff taking care of the site as well as Dixie Fields stewards.
+We will have fully registered SIA security staff taking care of the site as well as Tennessee Field’s stewards.
 That said, please bear in mind that this will be a busy area and act accordingly.
 Anti-social behaviour will not be tolerated and any customer who is behaving in an inappropriate manner which may affect the enjoyment or safety of other guests will be asked to leave the site with no refund offered.
-There will be specialist trained detection dogs onsite.
+There may be specialist trained detection dogs onsite.

-Dixie Fields will have a great team of medics and first aiders looking after the guests and designated welfare points will be clearly signed.
+Tennessee Fields has a great team of medics and first aiders to look after the guests and designated welfare points will be clearly signed.

 Yes!
 There will be showers available in the campsites and full WC facilities.

 No alcohol may be brought into the main festival arena under any circumstances.
-Guests with camping passes may bring a maximum of 1 litres of wine and 6 cans beer/lager into the campsite on their first entry only and this must not be taken into the main festival arena.
+Guests with camping passes may bring a maximum of 1 litre of wine and 6 cans beer/lager into the campsite on their first entry only, which will be checked on entry.
+This must not be taken into the main festival arena.
 Any alcohol in glass containers must be decanted into plastic prior to arrival at the venue.
 No spirits can be bought into the site at all.

 No food may be brought into the main festival arena.
 A pancake breakfast is included in the price of a camping ticket and there will be plenty of food concessions on site.
 A small quantity of food for personal consumption only is permitted to be taken into the campsite, again on first entry only.